HIGH IMPACT AREAS SCALP, GENITAL, PALMOPLANTAR, AND NAIL PSORIASIS

 STUDY DESIGN:

-NRI-C=non-responder imputation incorporating multiple imputation to handle missing data due to COVID-19; PPASI=Palmoplantar Psoriasis Area and Severity Index; ppIGA=Palmoplantar Psoriasis Investigator's Global Assessment; sPGA=static Physician's Global Assessment.
+IGA=Investigator's Global Assessment; NRI-C=nonresponder imputation incorporating multiple imputations to handle missing data due to COVID-19; PPASI=Palmoplantar Psoriasis Area and Severity Index; ppIGA=Palmoplantar Psoriasis Investigator's Global Assessment; RCT=randomized controlled trial; sPGA=static Physician's Global Assessment.

 SKYRIZI® PPASI 75 and 90 rates at week 16 and 52.